-Research Institute for Mathematical Sceinces, Kyoto University, Kyoto 606-8502, Japan Email: hassei@kurims.kyoto-u.ac.jp
+Research Institute for Mathematical Sciences, Kyoto University, Kyoto 606-8502 Japan Email: hassei@kurims.kyoto-u.ac.jp

-28 November 2007
+28 November 2007; Revised 16 May 2008

-The structure theorem of Joyal, Street and Verity says that every traced monoidal category C arises as a monoidal full subcategory of the tortile monoidal category Int C. In this paper we focus on a simple observation that a traced monoidal category C is closed if and only if the canonical inclusion from C into Int C has a right adjoint.
+The structure theorem of Joyal, Street and Verity says that every traced monoidal category $\mathcal C$ arises as a monoidal full subcategory of the tortile monoidal category $\mathbf Int\,\mathcal C$ .
+In this paper we focus on a simple observation that a traced monoidal category $\mathcal C$ is closed if and only if the canonical inclusion from $\mathcal C$ into $\mathbf Int\,\mathcal C$ has a right adjoint.
 Thus, every traced monoidal closed category arises as a monoidal co-reflexive full subcategory of a tortile monoidal category.
 From this, we derive a series of facts on traced models of linear logic, and some on models of fixed-point computation.
+To make the paper more self-contained, we also include various background results on traced monoidal categories.